-If you’re a business professional, then chances are you’ve heard of LinkedIn.
-It’s the leading social media platform aimed specifically at the business community and now has more than 467 million members in over 200 countries and territories.
+LinkedIn is the leading social media platform aimed specifically at the business community and now has more than 950 million members in over 200 countries and territories.

 Here, we’ve pulled together the key steps you could be taking each day to boost your lead generation success.

-How to use LinkedIn to generate sales leads
+So without further ado, let’s get into how to use LinkedIn to generate sales leads…

 Search for all your contacts on LinkedIn and request to connect with them.
-This should include people you may have met networking, at events or shows, and through other offline activity.
+This should include people you may have met networking, at events or shows, and through other offline activities.

 Make a list